 Before using this site please read the site disclaimer.
 Also please note that any links provided may be part of an affiliate programme (viz. eBay, Amazon) which helps support the site as I will earn a commission when visitors make a qualifying purchase.

-Joplin Brothers was an Australian company who through the course of it's life manufactured jacks, vices, tyre pumps and more.
+Joplin Brothers was an Australian company who through the course of it's life manufactured jacks, vices, tyre pumps, pipe bending tools (called ‘Plumber’s Mates) and heavy duty jacks usually designed and manufactured for various customers, often for the Dept of Main Roads.
 Looking for more information on them and their history?
 Read on...

 The Construction and Real Estate Journal printed on the 28th December 1932 that Joplin Bros.
-Ltd. were approved to build additions to their workshop at 18 Wentworth Street, Eastwood.
+Ltd. were approved to build additions to their workshop at 18 Wentworth Road, Eastwood.

 R.V.Bridekirk was involved in the creation of Tec.
 Art (A'asia) Ltd. in 1934 - so potentially he was an investor rather than being hands-on with Joplin.